norcams/docs-enduser/docs/create-windows-machine.rst

      $ xfreerdp /w:1280 /h:1024 /kbd:Norwegian /u:Admin /p:ceq26oGb2xw8RQR3Gcdn /v:158.37.63.197

-This will create a session with a fixed size (the "-g" option), and Norwegian keyboard layout with the user "Admin", which is an account that is automatically created in the virtual machine.
+This will create a session with a fixed size (the "/w:" and "/h:" options), and Norwegian keyboard layout with the user "Admin", which is an account that is automatically created in the virtual machine.
 From a windows machine, you can launch "Remote Desktop Connection":

 .. image:: images/dashboard-create-windows-12.png
    :align: center